-CE H66oo - Engineering Hydrology
+CE H6600 - Engineering Hydrology

-Elements of hydrometeorology.
-Analyzing precipitation and using statistical methods.
+Elements of hydrometeorology including climate tele-connections.
+Analysis of precipitation and use of statistical methods.
 Design storm determination.
 Basin characteristics, runoffs and losses.
 Stream flow data, extension of data, overland flow, and design floods.
-Unit hydrograph method.
+Routing and unit hydrograph method.
 Sediments, their transport and deposition.
 Application of hydrologic design.
+Estimating evaporation.
+Groundwater flow modeling.
+This course is cross listed with CE 56600 Engineering Hydrology, and therefore is not available to students who have already completed CE 56600.